cordun2013/hackathon/README.md

 # hackathon

-Datasets for the DHHS Opioid Hackathon Dec 6-7 2017.
+Datasets for the DHHS Opioid Hackathon Dec 6-7 2017, identified and cleaned by @cordun2013.
+Below are datasets that will be made available by HHS.

 <b>CMS State Drug Utilization Data 2017</b>